The Beacon School: Overview

-Beacon also offers several Advanced Placement courses.
-AP courses are currently available for biology, calculus, physics, and Spanish.
-Students take the Advanced Placement exam at the end of the course, and have an opportunity to attain college credits.
+AP courses are currently available at Beacon for biology, calculus, physics, and Spanish.
+Students take the Advanced Placement exam at the end of the course and have an opportunity to attain college credits.

 In-school requirements

 Though the yearly schedule is broken into two semesters, these are not standard United States college semesters.
 Most academic classes are year-long courses, so students generally return to their classes with the same teachers for the second semester.
 Students have the opportunity to change electives at the end of each semester.
 Certain science courses are offered to students on a per-semester basis.

 Internships and community service

-The school does not require its students to do internships, but internship opportunities are available for those that want to pursue them.
-A minimum of 50 hours of community service hours is a strictly enforced graduation requirement, and can be fulfilled however a student likes, as long as they clear the work with a community service leader in writing before beginning it.
-The community service program is led by a faculty advisor but taught by a group of dedicated 11th and 12th graders called "The Community Service Leadership Team".
-This group of students plan lessons and activities to get lowerclassmen excited about community service placements across the city at non-profits such as the Added Value Farm in Red Hook, Brooklyn and Community Voices Heard in East Harlem.
+The school does not require its students to do internships, but internship opportunities are available for those who want to pursue them.
+A minimum of 50 hours of community service hours is a strictly enforced graduation requirement and can be fulfilled however a student likes, as long as they clear the work with a community service leader in writing before beginning it.
+The community service program is led by a faculty advisor who informs sophomores about community service placements across the city at nonprofits such as the Added Value Farm in Red Hook, Brooklyn, and Community Voices Heard in East Harlem.